IhorShvydiuk/Hackerrank_SQL/README.md

 # Hackerrank_SQL
 Here you can find my solutions for SQL tasks from Hackerrank.
+I've been using Oracle.